mi-classroom/mi-web-technologien-beiboot-ss2022-Vorlova/docs/03-Hosting-Service.md

     * `.htaccess` not usable

-    * need for different build process
+    * Need for different build process